Aiiii-den/ml_pm10/README.md

         Example: “Location had the highest feature importance, confirming that real estate prices are heavily influenced by geographic location.”
 3. Visuals: Present tables or graphs that show model performance, feature importance, or other key insights.

+### 5. Conclusion #TODO

-### 5. Limitations & Future Possibilities
+### 6. Limitations & Future Possibilities
 ###### _Data Limitations_
 One of the main issue for utilising the trained model is the different data availability at each weather station in Berlin.
 For example mc282 - Karlshorst does not measure pm10 nor pm2.5 and is therefore not included in the stations the model can be applied to.
-In addition, multiple null values left gaps in the training data since data imputation was not feasable in the beginning and all null data was dropped.
+In addition, multiple null values left gaps in the training data since data imputation was not feasible in the beginning and all null data was dropped.
 Finally, the utilised API only publishes the data for the previous hour around 20 minutes after the hour has passed; however, this is not always exactly timed.
 This leads to problems when real time data is needed at an exact time.

 ###### _Model Constraints_
 While Random Forest Regression had the best result for most use cases and versions, it is computationally more expensive and takes longer to hyper-validate and train than the slightly weaker performing Decision Tree Regression model.